paultsw/paultsw.github.io/stuff/index.md

 Writing
 -------
+I have a blog with friendly explanations of algorithms, data structures, and basics of machine learning.
+You can find it here: [Algoland!](https://algorithm.land).
+Excuse the sparseness --- it's a permanent work-in-progress.

+I also have a substack blog focused on structural analyses of political economy, social organization, history, and technology.
+I'm currently growing the audience base anonymously, but I will update this page with a link to the website once I de-anonymize.

 I'm working on polishing up some long-form notes on various deeper topics in mathematics and computer science.
 Watch this space!

 Papers